TOH1004/CodeNection_Ruff/README.md

 In **Silent Mode 🎵**, the AI stays mostly quiet, giving short affirmations and playing soothing background music.  <br>
 In **Chatty Mode 💬**, it engages with cheerful conversation, fun facts, and friendly banter to keep the user company.  <br>
 In **Caring Mode 🤗**, the AI provides gentle reassurance, emotional support, and calming tips to help users feel safe and at ease. <br>
+The AI companion also acts as a long-term companion, staying with users by recognizing **safe words** in their speech.
+These **safe words** are set by the users to ensure their safety, and users can choose whether to enable this feature.
 #### Technical Approach
 *We plan to use **GPT-3.5 free tier** as our AI model, where the prompts we send will be adjusted depending on the mode selected by the user.
 In addition, we will integrate a **Text-to-Speech (TTS) system** using the **flutter_tts plugin**, which which enables the AI to interact with users using a natural-sounding voice.*